emergentmethods/asknews-python-sdk/README.md

 - /forecasts, industry leading forecasting on any real-time event
 - /analytics, time-series data on finance and politics
 - /chat, an OpenAI compatible endpoint infused with news
+- /graph, build any news knowledge graph imaginable from the largest news graph on the planet
+- /websearch, search the web and get back an LLM distillation of all the relevant web pages

 Find full details at the [AskNews API documentation](https://docs.asknews.app).